 - Basics of atomic structure, atomic equivalents, molecular weights, and valency

 - Differences between living things and non-living things.

 - Basis of Life: Tissues, Protoplasm, and Cells.

 - Basic knowledge of the human body’s major organs

 - The causes and prevention of common epidemics.

 - The Solar System, comets and meteors, and eclipses.

 - A comprehensive examination of Indian history with a focus on culture and civilization.

 - Indian Freedom Movement

-- Basic instruction on Indian government and constitution.
+- Basic instruction on the Indian government and constitution.

 - Basic understanding of India’s five-year plans.
 Cooperatives, Panchayati Raj, and Community Development.